rydmike/flex_color_picker/README.md

 # Flex ColorPicker

-The Flex ColorPicker is a configurable color picker for Flutter.
-The `ColorPicker` can show anywhere from 1 to 6 different color picking tools that you can use to choose colors from.
+Flex ColorPicker is a customizable color picker for Flutter.
+The `ColorPicker` can show six different types of color pickers, three of which are used for the standard Flutter Material colors and their shades.
+The size and style used for the pick items can be customized.

 ![ColorPicker variations upper](/resources/ColorPickerAllSize50-upper.png)

-The different color selection choices are:
+The different types of available pickers are:

-1. Material primary colors and its shades. `ColorPickerSwatch.material`
+1. Material primary colors and its shades. `ColorPickerType.primary`
-2. Material accent colors and its shades. `ColorPickerSwatch.accent`
+2. Material accent colors and its shades. `ColorPickerType.accent`
-3. Material primary and accent colors and their shades in the same color picker. `ColorPickerSwatch.both`
+3. Both primary and accent colors and their shades, in the same color picker. `ColorPickerType.both`
-4. Black and White colors, including near black and near white shades. `ColorPickerSwatch.bw`
+4. Black and white colors, including near black and near white shades. `ColorPickerType.bw`
-5. Custom material like colors and their shades, that you define and name. `ColorPickerSwatch.custom`
+5. Custom material like colors and their shades, that you define and name. `ColorPickerType.custom`
 6. A HSV color wheel picker, that allows you to select any color.
-Material primary color like shades for the selected color are computed automatically. `ColorPickerSwatch.any`
+Material primary color like shades for the selected color are computed automatically. `ColorPickerType.wheel`

-When you show more than one color swatch selection tool, a slider allows you to select which one to use.
-You can configure the color picker to include any of the above color swatches.
-Showing options 1 and 2, together with option 3 is not very useful, they are available as optional ways of showing the Material primary and accent colors.
+When you show more than one color selection tool, a slider allows you to select which one to use.
+You can configure the color picker to include any of the above color pickers.
+Showing pickers 1 and 2, together with picker 3 is not very useful, they are available as optional ways of showing and selecting the standard Material primary and accent colors.

-You provide the picker with its heading and sub heading, usually a Text widgets with appropriate style.
+You provide the color picker with its heading and sub heading, usually Text widgets with appropriate style.
 You also define if the Material shades can be selected or not and if the selected color names and values are shown in the picker.
-If the value is shown, the picker includes a button that allows you the copy the selected color code to the clipboard.
+If the value is shown, the picker includes a button that allows you to copy the selected color code to the clipboard.

 The shape, size and spacing of the color picker items can be modified.
-There is built in dialog that can be used to show the ColorPicker in a pre-made dialog, but you can also make your own dialog and just use the ColorPicker in your own custom dialog.
-The example below show some variations of the ColorPicker.
+There is a built in dialog that can be used to show and use the `ColorPicker` in a pre-made dialog.
+You can also make your own dialog and just use the color picker in your own custom dialog.

 ![ColorPicker variations upper](/resources/ColorPickerAllSize50-lower.png)